 3. Avoid triggers

-What triggers our itching is as individual as we are, but common environmental allergens to avoid if at all possible include pollen (try a little smear of Skin Salvation Intensive Moisturising Ointment under your nose to trap it and prevent it getting under your skin), pet hair, grass seeds, laundry detergents (try the ultra-sensitive eco-friendly brands), soap, various food types (dairy, nuts etc.), and also chemicals in toiletries.
+What triggers our itching is as individual as we are, but common environmental allergens to avoid if at all possible include pollen (try a little smear of Skin Salvation under your nose to trap it and prevent it getting under your skin), pet hair, grass seeds, laundry detergents (try the ultra-sensitive eco-friendly brands), soap, various food types (dairy, nuts etc.), and also chemicals in toiletries.
 You might have to experiment or keep a flare-up diary but hopefully you will be able to work out what triggers you.